 “The story first,” McNaught returned, adamant.

 John cocked his head to the side and studied him.
 “Why?
-So you can compare Katherine’s story to what you’ve already heard and then accuse her of keeping more from you?”
+So you can compare what Katherine tells you to what you’ve already heard and then accuse her of keeping more secrets?”

 A hard glint entered the spy’s eyes.
 “I know something happened with the viscountess.”